gruntwork-io/docs/docs/iac/usage/using-a-module.md

 - An [AWS Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user or role with permissions to create AWS IAM roles, Lambda functions, and Cloudwatch Log Groups
 - [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI) installed on your local machine
 - [Terraform](https://www.terraform.io) installed on your local machine
-- [Go](https://go.dev) installed on your local machine
+- (Optional — only required for testing) [Go](https://go.dev) installed on your local machine

 ## Create a module

-In this section you'll create a module that provisions an AWS Lambda Function using the [`terraform-aws-lambda`](../../reference/modules/terraform-aws-lambda/lambda/) Gruntwork module.
+In this section you’ll create a module that provisions an AWS Lambda Function using the [`terraform-aws-lambda`](../../reference/modules/terraform-aws-lambda/lambda/) Gruntwork module.
 This module automatically creates the AWS IAM role and Cloudwatch Log Group for the Lambda function.
 For more information about the configuration of the module, refer to the [Library Reference](../../reference/modules/terraform-aws-lambda/lambda/#reference).

 ### Create the basic file structure